arunesh04/Numberplate-booking-app/README.md

 This Docker Compose setup includes the following services:

-- **db (MongoDB)**: A MongoDB database service.
+- **📦 db (MongoDB)**: A MongoDB database service.
-- **frontend**: The frontend service of the Fancy Number Plate application, built using the provided Dockerfile in the `FancyNumberPlace_Frontend` directory.
+- **🖥️ frontend**: The frontend service of the Fancy Number Plate application, built using the provided Dockerfile in the `FancyNumberPlace_Frontend` directory.
-- **backend**: The backend service of the Fancy Number Plate application, built using the provided Dockerfile in the `FancyNumberPlate_Backend` directory.
+- **🛠️ backend**: The backend service of the Fancy Number Plate application, built using the provided Dockerfile in the `FancyNumberPlate_Backend` directory.

 ## Configuration